 Feather and Daylight Techniques: There is little subtlety to this kind of fishing.
 Strings of feathers are blasted out as far as possible and then reeled in with either a slow and steady retrieve, or a sideways swipe of the rod (similar to striking) followed by three or four fast turns of the reel.
 The latter method imitates a shoal of prey fish and allows mackerel the chance to attack the feathers or daylights.
 Small fish can often be caught by lowering feathers or daylights straight down over the edge of a pier or amongst the supports of a stilted or promenade style pier.
 Daylights jigged up and down, or left to sway and flow in the tide will also tempt fish to attack.
 Many anglers use daylights to quickly bag up on mackerel for bait, but there is not much sport in repeatedly reeling in multiple mackerel on heavy tackle meant for much bigger species.
 When using feathers and daylights a range of species can be caught including greater sandeels, herring and mini-species such as smelt, and larger species may also go for daylights on occasion.
 View the extensive range of feathers and daylights available at Sea Angling Shop by clicking here.

-Jelly and soft lures are fishing lures which are made out of a kind of rubber or soft plastic.
+Jelly and Soft Lures: These type of lures are made out of a kind of rubber or soft plastic.
 These types of lures have extremely realistic and life-like actions and are among the best for catching large species such as bass or pollock, although they can also be used to catch mackerel and in their very small sizes they are also used for LRF (Light Rock Fishing) where they will catch extremely small species such as blennies, gobies and sea scorpions.
 The most popular types of soft lures are jelly worms and eel like lures, with the most famous of all being the Eddystone Eel brand (which has been responsible for ten world records in since the 1970s).
 More information on soft and jelly lures can be found on this page.

 Jelly and Soft Lure Techniques: Most jelly and soft lures are too light to cast successfully so need to have weight added to them.
 With jelly worms this is often done by fitting a jig head.
 This is essentially a lead ball with a hook fitted to it.
 The hook is simply fed through the jelly worm, creating a weighted lure which can be cast.
 A seventeen-piece set of jelly worms (with jig heads already fitted) can be bought from Sea Angling Shop for just £6.49.
 With jelly eels lead weights need to be added to make the lure heavy enough to cast.
 Either ordinary bomb shaped weights can be used, or specialist tube weights can be used.
 Some care needs to be taken so that the realisitic action of the jelly eel is not destroyed by a badly placed weight – see a further article, which includes diagrams, on how to add weight to jelly eel lures here.
 Jelly eels and jelly eel sets can be purchased from Sea Angling Shop by clicking here.